BTMorton/dice_roller/README.md

 This does three things:

 ```
-//	clean any existing builds
+//	Clean any existing builds
 npm run clean

 //	Build the dice grammer
 npx pegjs src/diceroll.pegjs

-//	Then runs webpack to build and package everything up nicely
+//	Then run webpack to build and package everything up nicely
 webpack
 ```